 Many years ago, someone gave my family a cassette tape of an acapella group.
 My dad enjoyed the message of one song in particular: The Lighthouse. (you can click to listen).
-The song compares Jesus to a lighthouse, bring people to salvation.
+The song compares Jesus to a lighthouse, bringing people to salvation.
 The imagery is beautiful.
 However, scripture also tells us that WE are to be a light to the world.
 The church should shine so brightly that others are drawn to her.

 Years later, while living in Colorado Springs, our preacher called us to “man the lifeboats!”
 He referenced the hymn, “Let the Lower Lights be Burning” and talked about how Christians are the beacon of hope for the lost.
 The illustration stuck with me.

 Fast forward a few more years, after a miscarriage, three deployments, living across the ocean, transitioning to civilian life, learning to navigate PTSD, becoming a small business owner, numerous job transitions, I’ve learned more lessons about being a consistent light to others.
 I am a light for my family, friends, church family, team, and even strangers.
 Some days, I keep others from being pulled under the waves.
 Other days, someone throws me a life preserver and moves me to safer waters.
 Every day, I learn to surf.